 Communication Disorders Degree

 One out of every six Americans has a communication disorder ranging from stuttering to aphasia.
 The undergraduate degree in Speech Communication within the College of Arts and Sciences is the first in a continuum that can lead to the Master of Science degree in Communication Sciences and Disorders.
-Frequently Asked Questions about the Speech Degree can be found here.
+Check out the Frequently Asked Questions below to learn about the opportunities offered at GSU for students interested in the Speech Pathology profession.

 Another good option for you to gain experience is by observing the activities developed by an ASHA certified speech-language pathologist.
 You can contact the same places indicated above and ask if they provide the opportunity for observation hours.